Cosmic homogeneity: the effect of redshift-space distortions and bias and cosmological constraints: Linear bias factor

 \subsection{Bias measurement on DR12 and DR16 catalogs}

-As established in the previous section, the optimal range for \(\theta_{min}\) lies between \(1.25^\circ\) and \(3^\circ\), within which our LIN model — even neglecting the FoG effect — can reliably recover the galaxy bias parameter.
-Based on this finding, we now perform measurements using real data from the SDSS DR12 and DR16 catalogs, adopting a lower bound of \(\theta_{min} = 1.25^\circ\).
+As established in the previous section, we adopt a conservative choice of \(\theta_{\min} = 1.25^\circ\) for our subsequent analysis, within which the LIN model—despite neglecting the FoG effect—can reliably recover the galaxy bias parameter.
+Based on this finding, we now proceed to perform measurements using real data from the SDSS DR12 and DR16 catalogs.

 In Fig.~\ref{fig:d2_real}, we show the correlation dimension \(D_2(\theta)\) as a function of angular separation \(\theta\) at representative redshift \(z=0.555\).
 The blue points represent all measured data, while the red points indicate the selected subset used for fitting, starting from a minimum angular scale of \(\theta_{min} = 1.25^\circ\) (marked by the green dashed line).
-The black curve shows the best-fit theoretical model, yielding a bias parameter of \(b = 2.03 \pm 0.01\).
+The black curve shows the best-fit theoretical model, yielding a bias parameter of \(b = 2.01 \pm 0.04\).
 Error bars represent the statistical uncertainties in each bin.

 We also conduct the bias measurements across the 23 redshift bins spanning the range $ 0.46 \leq z \leq 0.74 $ and presented in Section~\ref{ObsEst}.
 The full results are shown in Fig.~\ref{fig:bias_compare}, where the measured galaxy bias is shown as a function of redshift using real data.
 The red points with error bars represent our bias measurements, while black points with error bars denote the reference values from Table~2 of \cite{Ntelis:2017nrj}, which are based on the SDSS DR12 analysis, which accounts for the FoG effect.